elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell.md

 url: /learn/psychology/questions/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell
 score: -1.0
 related_article1:
-    id: 170581
+    id: 170594
-    title: What insights have split-brain research provided about hemispheric functions?
+    title: >-
+        How do genetic and environmental factors contribute to schizophrenia?
     subject: Psychology
-    url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
+    url: /learn/psychology/questions/how-do-genetic-and-environmental-factors-contribute-to-schizophrenia
 related_article2:
-    id: 170582
+    id: 170574
-    title: How does the corpus callosum facilitate communication between the brain's hemispheres?
+    title: >-
+        How does Alzheimer's disease impact the hippocampus and long-term memory?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-corpus-callosum-facilitate-communication-between-the-brains-hemispheres
+    url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
 related_article3:
-    id: 170561
+    id: 170574
-    title: What are the primary functions of the amygdala within the limbic system?
+    title: >-
+        How does Alzheimer's disease impact the hippocampus and long-term memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system
+    url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
 related_article4:
-    id: 170561
+    id: 170596
-    title: What are the primary functions of the amygdala within the limbic system?
+    title: >-
+        How does modern technology impact the sleep-wake cycle and internal clock regulation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system
+    url: /learn/psychology/questions/how-does-modern-technology-impact-the-sleepwake-cycle-and-internal-clock-regulation
 related_article5:
-    id: 170561
+    id: 170580
+    title: >-
-    title: What are the primary functions of the amygdala within the limbic system?
+        What are the effects of trauma on epigenetic changes in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system
+    url: /learn/psychology/questions/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain
 ---

 &nbsp;